millerjl1701/millerjl1701-atop/README.md

 ## Reference

-Puppet strings generated documentation is available in the `doc` directory and at [https://millerjl1701.github.io/millerjl1701-atop](https://millerjl1701.github.io/millerjl1701-atop).
+Puppet strings generated documentation is available in the `docs` directory and at [https://millerjl1701.github.io/millerjl1701-atop](https://millerjl1701.github.io/millerjl1701-atop).
 Also, the puppet strings generated REFERENCE.md file is provided.

 ## Limitations